low-ghost/clojure-presentation/README.md

 ```code
 ((4 / 2) * 8) + 1 + 1
 ```
 Little bit closer to clojure.
-All of the expressions so far translate into english as 'divide 4 by 2 then multiply by 8 then add 1 then add 1'.
-If we use the 'then' type operator in clojure called the thread first macro, this code looks even more like our english:
+All of the expressions so far translate into English as 'divide 4 by 2 then multiply by 8 then add 1 then add 1'.
+If we use the 'then' type operator in clojure called the thread first macro, this code looks even more like our English:
 ```clojure
 (-> 4 (/ 2) (* 8) (+ 1 1))
 ; start with 4, divide by 2, multiply by 8, add 1, then add 1